 Read more about lead scoring

-Try Freshsales, a cloud-based CRM for your SDR team.
-Freshsales help SDRs prospect and engage with leads more efficiently, saving time juggling between multiple tools.
+Try Freshworks, a cloud-based CRM for your SDR team.
+Freshworks help SDRs prospect and engage with leads more efficiently, saving time juggling between multiple tools.
 If you’re looking for an easy-to-use CRM system for your SDR team (plus a 21-day free trial to start off with), we’re here.

 How to structure your sales calls [Free script]

 Are your leads ready for a call?
 A quick look at qualifying

 How to write cold emails that ACTUALLY get responses

 7 Best cold email templates that guarantee a response